The 10 Languages With the Most Economic Benefits

 As discussed below, legal status and citizenship enable undocumented immigrants to produce and earn significantly more than they do when they are on the economic sidelines.

-Under the first scenario in which undocumented immigrants are granted legal status and citizenship in 2013, U.S. gross domestic product, or GDP, would grow by an additional $1.4 trillion cumulatively over the ten years between 2013 and 2022.
+Under the first scenario in which undocumented immigrants were granted legal status and citizenship in 2013, the U.S. gross domestic product, or GDP, would grow by an additional $1.4 trillion cumulatively over the ten years between 2013 and 2022.
 The COVID-19 pandemic has exposed and exacerbated many existing inequalities, disproportionately affecting populations worldwide that were already suffering from poverty, illness, discrimination, institutional instability, or financial insecurity.
 Search the United Nations A-Z Site Index A centuries-old marginalization and a set of different vulnerabilities expose indigenous peoples to the severe effects of the COVID-19 pandemic.

 Economic Effects of Legal Status and Citizenship